lforando/blog-website-code/content/post/blog-post-2/index.md

   preview_only: false
 lastmod: "2020-05-07T00:00:00Z"
 projects: []
-subtitle: 'Welcome to the World of Data Science :laptop:'
+subtitle: 'Welcome to the World of Data Science 💻'
 summary: An overview of the field of data science, and the basics needed to be successful.
 title: 'A Quick Introduction to Data Science: The Essentials'